We are governed by our Board. The current members of the Board are:

 Mick is also a member of the PwC Legal Business Solutions Global Leadership Team.
 Mick founded and chaired the Australian chapter of Corporate Legal Operations Consortium and is a Member of the External Law Advisory Committee at Swinburne University of Technology.
 Mick serves as Deputy Chair and is a past FLS volunteer lawyer.
 Mick was appointed to the Board in June 2020.

 Karri is a proud Nyiyaparli woman, whose family is from the East Pilbara region of Western Australia, and has grown up living on Wurundjeri Woi-Wurrung Country.
-Karri is the Senior Lawyer at the First Peoples’ Assembly of Victoria working on the nation’s first Treaty process.
+Karri is a Senior Lawyer at the First Peoples’ Assembly of Victoria, and completed her LL.M. at Harvard Law School in 2024 after securing a John Monash scholarship.

 Prior to joining the Assembly, Karri worked as a commercial lawyer at Arnold Bloch Leibler.
 Karri is a member of the Advisory Council of the Indigenous Law and Justice Hub at the University of Melbourne Law School.
 She recently completed a Master of Laws at Harvard Law School as a John Monash scholar.